 Social safety nets

-Cuba achieved significant equality of opportunity by the 1980s, overcoming much of the profound class, gender and race inequalities that dominated pre-1959 Cuba.
-The law clearly prohibits race or gender discrimination.
+Cuba achieved significant equality of opportunity by the 1980s, overcoming many of the profound class, gender and race inequalities that dominated pre-1959 Cuba.
+The law clearly prohibits racial or gender discrimination.
 Territorial differences were also mitigated by the 1980s.
-Since the end of Soviet subsidies in 1990, social inequalities have been re-emerging and clearly mirror racial divisions.
+Since the end of Soviet subsidies in 1990, social inequalities have re-emerged and clearly mirror racial divisions.
+These divisions have deepened in recent years because of the escalating economic and social crisis.
 Family remittances from the Cuban diaspora disproportionately benefit phenotypically white Cubans.
-With the economic reform process under Raúl Castro, inequalities have become ingrained.
-The shortages in peso shops contrast with the expanded network of well-stocked hard-currency stores and have made the inequalities based on access to the U.S. dollar bitterly felt.
+With the economic reform process under Raúl Castro, social inequalities have become ingrained.
 Remittances have become the key source of investment capital for opening private sector businesses, clearly disadvantaging Afro-Cubans.
 This is creating a profound structural re-stratification of Cuban society.

 The same inequalities have played out in the mass emigration wave since the end of 2021.
-Only individuals with family abroad or the ability to sell property could afford the costs of around $10,000 for the land route to the United States.
-Likewise, the January 2023 change in U.S. policy closing the land route but opening up new regular visa facilities, which require a financial sponsor in the United States, will primarily benefit Cubans who already have family there.
+Only individuals with family abroad or the ability to sell property could afford the costs of the land route to the United States.
+Likewise, the January 2023 change in U.S. policy closed the land route but opened new regular visa facilities that require a financial sponsor in the United States, primarily benefiting Cubans who already have family there.
+Social mobility is declining.
+Opportunities in the sports and cultural sectors, black market activities, and access to privileges through positions in the military or state security apparatus may partially mitigate these trends but only to a limited degree.
+The state’s decreasing capacity also reduces its ability to support vulnerable sectors of society.

 Equal opportunity